 - Animalistic Abomination: Just like Orochimaru, he alters his true form to resemble a bizarre snake-demon that is shown when he captures Yamato.
-He is also able to manifest Orochimaru's true from utilizing Sakon's jutsu to recreate a separate body.
+He is also able to manifest Orochimaru's true form utilizing Sakon's jutsu to recreate a separate body.

 - The Atoner: Became the new headmaster for his old orphanage after his HeelFace Turn and the end of the Fourth Shinobi World War, knowing full well what kind of care would be needed in the new world.